 Active in the writing community, Carla is a founding member of the New England Chapter of Romance Writers of America and has served as vice president of International Thriller Writers and president of Novelists, Inc. She has received multiple awards for her writing and is a recipient of the RT Book Reviews Career Achievement Award for romantic suspense.

 In addition to writing, Carla is a dedicated runner and has completed the Covered Bridges Half-Marathon in Vermont several times, as well the Dingle Half-Marathon in Ireland.
-Frequent travelers, especially to Ireland and the Netherlands (her father was Dutch), Carla and her husband live in Vermont, where they love to garden, read, hike and enjoy good times — and a taoscán of whiskey! — with family and friends.
+Frequent travelers, especially to Ireland and the Netherlands, Carla and her husband live in northern New England, where they love to garden, read, hike and enjoy good times — and a taoscán of whiskey! — with family and friends.